Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 The microservice can not use the default `MqttDefaultFilePersistence` of the paho client.
 See [Issue](https://github.com/eclipse/paho.mqtt.java/issues/507)

 ### Contribution
-> **Pull Requests adding mappings for other data formats or additional functionaly are welcomed!**
+> **Pull Requests adding connectors, mappings for other data formats or additional functionally are welcomed!**

 ## Prerequisites
 In your Cumulocity IoT Tenant you must have the **microservice** feature subscribed.
 Per default this feature is not available and must be provided by administrators of the instance you are using.

-Make sure to use an user with admin privileges in your Tenant.
+Make sure to use a user with admin privileges in your Tenant.

 ## Installation